graysomb/climbing-tracker/README.md

 ### Install directly on an Android phone

-1. On the phone, tap [Download the Android APK](app/release/app-release.apk?raw=1).
+1. On the phone, tap [Download the Android APK](app-debug.apk?raw=1).
 2. If GitHub opens a file page instead of downloading, tap the download button or **View raw**.
-3. Open the downloaded `app-release.apk` from the browser notification or the phone's Downloads folder.
+3. Open the downloaded `app-debug.apk` from the browser notification or the phone's Downloads folder.
 4. If Android blocks the installation, follow the prompt to allow the browser or Files app to **Install unknown apps**.
 This permission can be disabled